 New Wireless Receiver Architecture for 5G Base Station Transceiver

-The current Receiver architecture in Wireless Base station is predominantly an adapted heterodyne architecture.
-The second mixer stage (intermediate frequency to baseband) of this architecture is replaced by a pipeline analog to digital converter (ADC) which is operated in sub sampling means the sampling rate of this converter is reasonable smaller as the input frequency of the ADC.
-The Nyquist criteria is met since the band of interest is located around the IF (intermediate frequency is equal input frequency of pipeline ADC) and is much smaller as the IF.
-This way one can select one of the higher order Nyquist bands (e.g. the 10th or 16th) for digitalization by using an ADC with just exact 1x Nyquist bandwidth.
+The current Receiver architecture in the Wireless Base station is predominantly an adapted heterodyne architecture.
+The second mixer stage (intermediate frequency to baseband) of this architecture is replaced by a pipelined analog-to-digital converter (ADC) which is operated in sub-sampling meaning the sampling rate of this converter is reasonably smaller than the input frequency of the ADC.
+The Nyquist criteria are met since the band of interest is located around the IF (intermediate frequency is equal input frequency of pipeline ADC) and is much smaller than the IF.
+This way one can select one of the higher-order Nyquist bands (e.g. the 10th or 16th) for digitalization by using an ADC with just exactly 1x Nyquist bandwidth.

-The sub sampling process is moving all signals at the input into the Nyquist band of the output sampling rate.
-Therefore high order analog filtering is necessary prior to the sub sampling ADC converter – anti aliasing filtering.
-These analog RF filters – mechanical SAW filter – have in band attenuation and have therefore to be combined with amplifier stages (VGA) to compensate the in band attenuation (loss).
-Additionally to that the input stage of the sub sampling converter itself has to have a noise level which takes into account that due to the sub sampling the noise level of the input stage is increased by the sub sampling process.
+The sub-sampling process is moving all signals at the input into the Nyquist band of the output sampling rate.
+Therefore high order analog filtering is necessary prior to the sub-sampling ADC converter – anti-aliasing filtering.
+These analog RF filters – mechanical SAW filters – have in-band attenuation and have therefore to be combined with amplifier stages (VGA) to compensate for the in-band attenuation (loss).
+Additionally to that, the input stage of the sub-sampling converter itself has to have a noise level which takes into account that due to the sub-sampling the noise level of the input stage is increased by the sub-sampling process.

 The sampling input network of the pipeline/SAR ADC is difficult to drive for the preceding amplifier stage since the sampling capacitors of the pipeline input stage have to be charged within the sampling period according to the resolution of the ADC (e.g. 16bit 5GS/s ADC with 5pF => sampling settling to 16bit accuracy within 0,2ns corresponds 11,8*τ= 11,8*R*C results in 3,4 Ω max. switch resistance over whole voltage swing for all corners).

-The sampling process at the input of the pipeline ADC is a technological barrier for the implementation of pipeline ADCs with high signal bandwidth (more than 200MHz) and high resolution (14 ENOB) even in the modern nanometer CMOS technologies.
-The higher bandwidth increases the sampling frequency of the pipeline converter and reduces the settling period for the sampling process.
-Additionally the demand for higher ADC resolution increases the settling accuracy which is effective a further reduction of the settling period.
-The progress in CMOS process technology speed and the development of process technology with small feature size (FinFET) can not overcome this technical limit.
-The reason is that the analog-to-digital conversion of the continuous time (CT) analog signal into a discrete time (DT) signal happens at the input of the pipeline ADC.
+The sampling process at the input of the pipeline ADC is a technological barrier to the implementation of pipeline ADCs with high signal bandwidth (more than 200MHz) and high resolution (14 ENOB) even in modern nanometer CMOS technologies.
+The higher bandwidth increases the sampling frequency of the pipelined converter and reduces the settling period for the sampling process.
+Additionally, the demand for higher ADC resolution increases the settling accuracy which is effective in a further reduction of the settling period.
+The progress in CMOS process technology speed and the development of process technology with small feature sizes (FinFET) can not overcome this technical limit.
+The reason is that the analog-to-digital conversion of the continuous-time (CT) analog signal into a discrete-time (DT) signal happens at the input of the pipeline ADC.
 Therefore the necessary resolution of this process has to be the same as the target resolution of the ADC.
-Due to the nature of the sampling process the time constants needed are much higher as the input signal frequencies.
-Although the CMOS process technology decreased the minimum feature size from 130nm to 5nm in the last 20 years or from 32nm to 5nm in the last 10 years, the resolution and bandwidth of pipeline / SAR ADC did not improve in the same way for pipeline/ SAR ADCs with high resolution and high bandwidth as needed for example in base station receivers.
+Due to the nature of the sampling process, the time constants needed are much higher than the input signal frequencies.
+Although the CMOS process technology decreased the minimum feature size from 130nm to 5nm in the last 20 years or from 32nm to 5nm in the last 10 years, the resolution and bandwidth of pipeline / SAR ADC did not improve in the same way as needed for example in wireless and radar/Lidar receivers.

-All the limitations which hinder increasing bandwidth and resolution of the receiver are related to the sampling and down conversion process of the pipeline converter.
+All the limitations which hinder increasing bandwidth and resolution of the receiver are related to the sampling and down-conversion process of the pipelined converter.
 This process offers flexibility in down conversion but is very inefficient regarding speed and resolution.
 To make things worse it can not really benefit from modern process technologies with small feature sizes.
-Therefore the next evolution of receiver architecture is to digitize the signal first and do the down mixing process in the digital domain, where it can be done with theoretical unlimited resolution and accuracy.
-To avoid sampling at the input the signal is digitized with a continuous time bandpass sigma delta (CTSD) converter which performs the sampling and digitizing after a series of analog gain stages, therefore the sampling error is shaped in frequency domain and filtered out by the digital post processing (digital decimation filter).
+Therefore the next evolution of receiver architecture is to digitize the signal first and do the down-mixing process in the digital domain, where it can be done with theoretically unlimited resolution and accuracy.
+To avoid sampling at the input the signal is digitized with a continuous time bandpass sigma-delta (CTSD) converter which performs the sampling and digitizing after a series of analog gain stages, therefore the sampling error is shaped in the frequency domain and filtered out by the digital post-processing (digital decimation filter).

 IF receiver utilizing a bandpass CTSD ADC

 The bandpass ADC digitizes only the band of interest in this case the intermediate frequency.
 All the other signals are filtered out by the analog modulator and the digital post filter.
-Since the continuous time sigma delta loop anti alias filtering is part of the ADC all the SAW filter and gain stages in front of the pipeline ADC of current receiver architectures can be omitted.
-The input stage of the CTSD ADC is equivalent to time invariant resistive load (50Ω) and no special driver stage is necessary.
-The whole IF receiver stage consisting of a series of anti aliasing filters and gain stages plus pipeline ADC can be replaced by the continuous time bandpass sigma delta ADC and its digital decimation filter.
+Since the continuous time sigma delta loop anti-alias filtering is part of the ADC all the SAW filter and gain stages in front of the pipeline ADC of current receiver architectures can be omitted.
+The input stage of the CTSD ADC is equivalent to a time-invariant resistive load (50Ω) and no special driver stage is necessary.
+The whole IF receiver stage consisting of a series of anti-aliasing filters and gain stages plus pipeline ADC can be replaced by the continuous time bandpass sigma-delta ADC and its digital decimation filter.

-The building blocks of this ADC like analog filter, digital to analog converter, internal quantizer and digital decimation filter benefit to the full extend from new process technologies.
+The building blocks of this ADC like an analog filter, digital-to-analog converter, internal quantizer, and digital decimation filter benefit to the full extent from new process technologies.
 Therefore the current and future demand for higher signal bandwidth and higher resolution can be satisfied only with this new wireless receiver architecture.

-Parts of the Continium IC design team already 2008-2010 completed at Xignal the design of very first 20MHz bandpass CTSD ADC for wireless communication base stations and achieved a noise density of -159dBC/Hz and SFDR of 95dBc (programmable IF = 107/173Mhz).
-The device called ADC16DK161 was stopped during second prototype tape-out upon acquisition by a giant semiconductor company, circumventing the competition to their obsolete pipeline ADCs.
+Members of the Continium IC design team already completed the design of the very first 20MHz bandpass CTSD ADC for wireless communication base stations and achieved a noise density of -159dBC/Hz and SFDR of 95dBc (programmable IF = 107/173Mhz).
+The device called ADC16DK161 was stopped during the second prototype tape-out upon acquisition by a giant semiconductor company, circumventing the competition to their obsolete pipeline ADCs.

-Our experience with BTS receiver design traced back to Xignal startup is that the new receiver architecture is a technology step that is unavoidable and driven by the wireless infrastructure market since 2005.
-To own the suitable continuous time bandpass ADC intellectual property (IP) core and knowhow together with an experienced team is a very valuable property, independent if the company sells the IP or is part of the supplier chain.
+Our experience with BTS receiver design traced back to the Xignal startup is that the new receiver architecture is a technology step that is unavoidable and driven by the wireless infrastructure market since 2005.
+To own the suitable continuous-time bandpass ADC intellectual property (IP) core and know-how together with an experienced team is a very valuable property, independent of the company selling the IP or is part of the supplier chain.

-The continuous-time Bandpass Sigma Delta (CTSD) ADC development is extremely complex thus, a typical ADC development team, without any special know-how would have to spend many years on the learning curve.
-Because of our experience in research and the product development of CTSD ADCs and our prototype development we are about 3 years ahead compared to most design teams in the world.
+The continuous-time Bandpass Sigma Delta (CTSD) ADC development is extremely complex thus, a typical ADC development team, without any special know-how, would have to spend many years on the learning curve.
+Because of our experience in research and the product development of CTSD ADCs and our prototype development, we are about 3 years ahead compared to most design teams in the world.
 Normal ADC design teams who are designing state-of-the-art receiver architectures and Nyquist rate ADCs can be therefore excluded as competitors.
 The development of this product is in general a very big challenge for a IC development team.
-It requires best in class experts in several very different fields of analog, digital and mixed signal IC design.
+It requires best-in-class experts in several very different fields of analog, digital, and mixed-signal IC design.
 Teams which offer the necessary mixture of experts are at the moment not available and very difficult to establish.
-In addition, such a development involves a very high, and in numbers very difficult to predict, financial risk to companies that have never worked in this field before.
-These are the reasons why up to now no modern wireless receiver CTSD ADC product for BTS units is available on the market although the customers have been demanding it since at least 10 years.
+In addition, such development involves a very high, and in numbers very difficult to predict, financial risk to companies that have never worked in this field before.
+These are the reasons why up to now no modern wireless receiver CTSD ADC product for BTS units is available on the market although the customers have been demanding it for at least 10 years.